jmtrivial/voxigame/README.md

 It corresponds to an original puzzle game created by Jean-Marie Favreau in 2011.

-This software is under GPL (v3 or later).
+This software has been developped in 2011 under GPL (v3 or later), initially using Qt4.
+In 2024, the source code has been ported for Qt5 and is able to compile on a recent debian system.

 ## Description of the puzzle game